sandipan1/sandipan1.github.io/docs/blog/posts/retrieval_for_generation.md

 For example, you want to improve performance and accuracy of your text-to-SQL system for your analytics engine.

 You want to evaluate if adding a reranker is worth it.
-While it promised better results, 200ms latency and \$0.01 per query.
+While it promised better results, it adds 200ms latency and \$0.01 per query.

 You need a way to systematically improve your system with data driven methods so that you are not wasting months on the wrong thing.